 Employing a full-time attendant means that the family has to provide meals and enough living space.
 This is a problem if the family lives in a small apartment, or if they do not have a cook.
 Most agencies say that attendants will not help in any housework.
 In families without servants and maids, the family then has to cook for the attendant.
 Often the attendant’s food habits and choices are not the same as that of the family.
 So the family has to make separate food that the attendant likes, or there is a risk that the attendant will be unhappy and will leave.
 Some families handle this by using a “dabba” service to get food the attendant likes.

-A full-time attendant may not be able to handle all the work if the patient attention both at day and at night.
+A full-time attendant may not be able to handle all the work if the person with dementia needs attention day and night.
 There is also a problem in case this full-time attendant falls ill.
 When the attendant falls ill, the family has to take over all the dementia care work and also has to decide whether to send the unwell attendant away or to look after the attendant.
-If the attendant was sharing the room with the patient, an infected attendant may pass the infection to the patient.
+If the attendant was sharing the room with the person with dementia, an infected attendant may pass the infection to the person.
 Also, when full-time attendants have to leave suddenly, such as for a personal emergency, the family has no alternate help till the agency can find a replacement.

 While deciding on whether to employ full-time or part-time attendants, look at the rest of your home helpers (maids, drivers, and cooks) to see if they can help if the attendant skips work.

-One very important factor is how the dementia patient adjusts to the arrangement.
-Patients may not be able to adjust if the day and night attendants are different.
-This is especially true if the two attendants have different ways of helping the patient.
+One very important factor is how the dementia person adjusts to the arrangement.
+They may not be able to adjust if the day and night attendants are different.
+This is especially true if the two attendants have different ways of helping.

 You also need to decide whether you need male attendants or female attendants.
-Female attendants are used for female patients.
-But for male patients, families may use female attendants or male attendants.
-In homes where most family members are females, the family feels more comfortable and safe if the attendant is also female.
+Female attendants are used if the person who needs care is a woman.
+But for men who need care, families may use female attendants or male attendants.
+In homes where most family members are women, the family feels more comfortable and safe if the attendant is also female.
 But there are also other things to consider.
 For example, can the female attendant do the physical work required?
-Can she lift and turn the patient?
-Is the behavior of the male patient towards the female attendant alright?
-In some forms of dementia, patients are aggressive and abusive and may behave in socially unacceptable ways.
+Can she lift and turn the person with dementia?
+If the person who needs care is a man, is the man’s behavior towards the female attendant alright?
+In some forms of dementia, persons become aggressive and abusive and may behave in socially unacceptable ways.
 They may make lewd comments, grab, or try to kiss.
-In such cases using a female attendant could be a problem, and may need additional caution.
+In such cases, using a female attendant could be a problem.

 While looking at the overall costs of the options, do consider food and other living costs for full-time attendants.

-Very few patients need a qualified nurse as a caregiver.
+Very few people with dementia need a qualified nurse as a caregiver.
 A trained attendant with basic medical knowledge is enough for most of the care work.
 Employing a qualified nurse for home care is very costly.
 Also, qualified nurses would find the day’s work boring and a waste of their skills.
 In case there is an occasional injection or some other medical procedure to be done, families can ask a home nursing agency or nearby polyclinic to send a qualified nurse for that work.
-If the patient needs proper nursing care for some days, families can use a qualified nurse for those brief periods of severe illness.
+If the person with dementia needs proper nursing care for some days, families can use a qualified nurse for those periods of severe illness.